 5 Ways You Could Be Making Facial Redness Worse

 Facial redness can affect anyone at any age, but there are certain triggers that can contribute to red skin.
 Make sure you’re not unwittingly adding flame to the fire.
 Here are five things that can make your facial redness worse:

 - Stress: We’ve long been told that stress affects our health in a variety of ways, so it should come as no surprise that excess stress can make facial redness worse.
 To prevent stress-induced redness, practice meditation, exercise regularly, and be sure you’re getting the adequate amount of rest.

 - Sun Exposure: We all know spending too much time in the sun can cause a sunburn, but any type of sun exposure can make facial redness worse.
 The UV rays from the sun trigger your blood vessels to grow; the only way to reduce this is through laser treatment.
-Be sure you’re sporting sunscreen every time you head outside.
+Be sure you’re applying sunscreen every time you head outside.
 Our sunscreen stick is easy to take on the go.

 - Alcohol: Alcohol causes inflammation throughout your body, and this inflammation is easy to spot on your skin.
 Excess alcohol causes the small blood vessels in your skin to widen, allowing more blood to flow close to the surface of your skin.
 This can lead to flush, which may cause capillaries to break.
 Drink in moderation to avoid these harmful effects.

 - Poor Quality Cosmetics: Using poor-quality cosmetics with harmful ingredients can irritate the skin, resulting in itchy redness.
 Always select high-quality products, like this face cream for redness, that both treat your skin while providing the look you want.
 Browse Colorescience for products that offer SPF protection and a flawless finish.